artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 - A Chat

   I want to get someone comfortable with the interview, I'll have taken points from looking over the portfolio to explore.
 It will be a pretty one-sided conversation with me only trying to provide points to spring off.
 "So tell me about when you did x".

 - Pair Programming

   I want to get a sense of how you use a computer and act under mentorship.
 So I do one of two things, depending on how work has been the last week.
-If there's been a pull request which seem small and contained enough from our team on one of our apps.
-I will pair on re-creating the pull request from scratch, without letting it be known that the PR had already been built and accepted.
+If there's been a pull request which seem small and contained enough from our team on one of our apps, I will pair on re-creating the pull request from scratch, without letting it be known that the PR had already been built and accepted.
 If there isn't, we'll take a pre-built broken app and fix it.

   I want to see things like; do you use Xcode shortcuts?
 Can you explain the code you're looking at?
 If I offer some advice, do you use it?
 Can you present ideas when we're figuring out an abstraction?
 Can you identify where problematic behaviour lies?